 Fitness

 As mentioned previously, the fitness of an Individual is how well that particular Individual performs the task.
-In this instance, there are several potential measures of fitness, For example, one can ask: Does the new source code compile?
+In this instance, there are several potential measures of fitness, for example, one can ask: Does the new source code compile?
 Does the new source code pass the unit tests?
-What is the energy consumption of the application.
+What is the energy consumption of the application?
 This has meant that each element of fitness needs a weight which is how important that element is in the fitness function.
 For example, whether the source code can compile has a larger weight than the unit tests because if a program does not compile then the unit tests are irrelevant as the program has lost all functionality.
 Table 1 presents the different elements of the fitness and a way that the different weights can be used together.
-In the example below, Individual 3 would be the most optimised because it has passed the most weighted elements such as it can compile and energy consumption although it failed two unit tests.
+In the example below, Individual 3 would be the most optimised because it has passed the most weighted elements such as it can compile and energy consumption although it failed two-unit tests.

 Table 1 Example to Demonstrate the levels of Fitness.
 P denotes a pass, F a failure.